softwarelight/ZhijianJiang/_posts/2016-09-24-TOEFL-experience.md

     * **Cry out**: If only ... , ... **OR** Only if ... , ...

 ### Body (**Logic flow**)
-Usually, you should have **three** body paragraphs.
-About how to assign these three paragraphs, you could choose to claim three supporting ideas while I prefer to write three
+Usually, you should have **3** body paragraphs.
+About how to assign these three paragraphs, you could choose to claim 3 supporting ideas while I prefer to write **2 supporting ideas plus 1 concession paragraph** because
+* it is easy and quick to write concession paragraph
+* it is easier to figure out 2 supoorting ideas rather than 3 Since concession paragraph is easier, talk about it first.

+#### Concession Paragraph (**template**)
+* (1 sentence) Admit drawback: Admittedly, a disadvantage of your main opinion.
+* (1 sentence)Reject drawback at once: However, use a **simple** but solid reason to reject this drawback.
+* A formula